rajintechworld/Nginx-deployment-gcp-terraform/README.md

-# Nginx-deployment-eks-terraform
+# Nginx-deployment-gcp-terraform
-Deploying an Nginx container on AWS EKS using Terraform and GitHub Actions.
-This setup will:  Use Terraform to provision an EKS cluster.
-Use GitHub Actions to deploy an Nginx pod to EKS automatically.
+Deploying an Nginx container on GCP GKE using Terraform and GitHub Actions.
+This setup will:  Use Terraform to provision an GKE cluster.
+Use GitHub Actions to deploy an Nginx pod to GKE automatically.